2019–2020 COVID-19 outbreak in mainland China: Measures and impact in Hubei

 Semi-log graph of 3-day rolling average of new cases and deaths in China during COVID-19 epidemic showing the lockdown on 23 January and partial lifting on 19 March.

+Within three weeks of the first known cases, the government built sixteen large mobile hospitals in Wuhan and sent 40,000 medical staff to the city.

 A retrospective study of antibody prevalence estimated that close to 500,000 people in Wuhan may have been infected during the outbreak.

 Spreading beyond Hubei

-On January 25, Chinese Communist Party general secretary Xi Jinping warned that China was facing a 'grave situation'.
+On 25 January, Chinese Communist Party general secretary Xi Jinping warned that China was facing a 'grave situation'.
 He held a Party Politburo meeting which promised resources and experts for treatment and supplies to Hubei as more and more cases of the viral infection, mostly exported from Wuhan were confirmed in other cities in Hubei and multiple parts in mainland China.
 On 29 January, Tibet announced its first confirmed case, a male who traveled from Wuhan to Lhasa by rail on 22–24 January which marked that the virus spread to all parts of mainland China.

 The 25 January Chinese New Year celebrations were canceled in many cities.
 Public transportation passengers were checked for their temperatures to see whether they had a fever.
 Henan, Wuxi, Hefei, Shanghai, Inner Mongolia suspended trade of living poultry on 21 January.